Ameenah23/Book-Recommendation-System/README.md

-# Book-Recommendation-System
+# Applications of Recomendation Systems in the Industry: Book-Recommendation-System
 jULY 27, 2023

 A book recommendation system is a type of recommendation system where we have to recommend similar books to the reader based on his interest.
+The books recommendation system is used by online websites which provide ebooks like google play books, open library, good Read’s, etc.

+In this article, we will use the Collaborative based filtering method to build a book recommender system.

 ![1](https://github.com/Ameenah23/Book-Recommendation-System/assets/123785380/030de983-6379-4a44-a489-866818d2936b)

 ![2](https://github.com/Ameenah23/Book-Recommendation-System/assets/123785380/b34db26e-f6c6-4da6-a05c-4511788f7642)